aws-samples/amazon-sagemaker-advanced-monitoring-and-reporting/README.md

   * Perform custom logic to augment the SageMaker service events.
 One example is to perform metric query on SageMaker job hosts's utilization metrics when a job completion event is received.
 This example is supported by the native [CloudWatch Cross-Account Observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html) feature to achieve cross-account metrics, logs and traces access.
   * Convert event information to metric, certain log format as ingested as [EMF](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html)

+### CloudWatch Cross Account Observability
+With Amazon CloudWatch cross-account observability, you can monitor and troubleshoot applications that span multiple accounts within a Region.
+Seamlessly search, visualize, and analyze your metrics, logs, and traces in any of the linked accounts without account boundaries.
+For more detail of CloudWatch Cross Account Observability, please refer to [documentation](https://aws.amazon.com/blogs/aws/new-amazon-cloudwatch-cross-account-observability/)

 ---
 ## Deployment Procedure:
 This solution can be used for either AWS accounts managed by AWS Organizations or standalone accounts.
 The following sections will explain the steps for the 2 scenarios respectively.
 Please note that within each scenario, steps will be performed in different AWS accounts.
 For your convenience, the account type to perform the step is highlighted at the beginning each step.